 Publications (peer reviewed):

-Characterization of brux-like movements in
+preparation) Characterization of

-That Demonstrate a Significant Positive
+Treatments That Demonstrate a Significant

-Effect on the Shear Bond
+Positive Effect on the Shear Bond Strength

 Sequence of the Maxillary Permanent Canine:

 A radiographic review.
-General Dentistry.
+General

 Welch, D and Seitz, A. (2013) Processing Irrelevant Location Information: Practice and Transfer Effects in a Simon task.
 PLoS ONE.